MFlisar/Translations/README.md

 - create new language (empty)
 - remove deprecated strings from other languages
-- add missing scripts to already translated languages
+- add missing strings to already translated languages